yujiri8/yujiri.xyz/reviews/halo.md

 Then there's the "Needle Rifle", a pointless redesign of the Convenant Carbine which isn't in Reach.
 It has the supercombine effect of the Needler but otherwise functions just like the Carbine.

 They added an interesting gun called the Focus Rifle, which is a continuous-beam Convenant weapon.
 Honestly if I made Halo 1, I would've included a weapon like this instead of the Plasma Rifle, to be more different from the human Assault Rifle.
-Though it also has two levels of zoom like the Beam Rifle, but can't really function that way because it doesn't get headshots.
+It also has two levels of zoom like the Beam Rifle, but can't really function that way because it doesn't get headshots.

-Finally, there's the "Plasma Launcher", which feels vaguely like a Convenant Spartan Laser.
+Finally, there's the "Plasma Launcher", which feels like a Convenant Spartan Laser.
 You hold it down to charge up to four balls and then release to fire the seeking plasma balls that explode.

 ### Hunters